This ultra quiet Eufy Pet Water Fountain kept my cats hydrated with filtered water | CNN Underscored

 Sleek, easy-to-read design

-Since I keep it on my kitchen counter, I love how sleek looking this $45 Eufy Pet Water Fountain is.
-Before this, I used the Catit pet water fountain, which though cheaper at $20, looks like a kitschy green and white plastic flower and is not something I want to place prominently in my home.
-When I unboxed the Eufy fountain I was immediately drawn to the minimalist stainless-steel and white design, and appreciated the clear water container which would allow me to check the water level at a glance.
-An easy-to-read maximum and minimum level mark lets me know when/if I need to add water (I usually go about 4-5 days before refilling) and if I don’t get around to it quickly enough, a hard-to-ignore red LED light appears on the base.
+Since I keep it on my kitchen counter, I love how sleek looking this Eufy Pet Water Fountain is.
+Before this, I used the Catit pet water fountain, which, though cheaper at $20, looks like a kitschy green and white plastic flower and is not something I want to place prominently in my home.
+When I unboxed the Eufy fountain I was immediately drawn to the minimalist stainless steel and white design, and appreciated the clear water container that would allow me to check the water level at a glance.
+Easy-to-read maximum and minimum level marks let me know when/if I need to add water (I usually go about four to five days before refilling), and if I don’t get around to it quickly enough, a hard-to-ignore red LED light appears on the base.

-At 7.48 x 7.48 x 6.22 inches tall, it’s also compact and can be placed almost anywhere you like, as long as it’s within three feet of an outlet to power the motor.
+At 7.48 by 7.48 by 6.22 inches tall, it’s also compact and can be placed almost anywhere you like, as long as it’s within 3 feet of an outlet to power the motor.
 While the container technically holds 3 liters of water, in actuality it can only circulate 2 liters, or about half a gallon, since the fountain won’t operate if it’s below the minimum water level.

 Running water is natural for pets